- SmsSend - an application that can be

 Multi-protocol front end which includes SmsSend (Kopete)

-- Kopete is a multi-protocol instant messenger, including SmsSend among others, written for KDE.
+Kopete is a multi-protocol instant messenger, including SmsSend among others,

 KyLix front end to SmsSend (KySMS)